-- Ice or gel packs
+- Ice or gel packs.

-- Cold-water baths
+- Cold-water baths.

-- Cold therapy systems
+- Cold therapy systems.

 In most cases, an ice pack is the most readily available solution immediately after an injury.
 However, using a cold therapy system for the duration of your recovery may help with your recovery process because a cold therapy system applies continuous, uniform cold to help treat both pain and inflammation.2

-Another way to help treat muscle strains is by applying pressure to the affected area.
+Another way to help treat a pulled muscle is by applying pressure to the affected area.
 Compression helps reduce swelling and inflammation, which may intensify pain and slow healing.4 You can use static compression with an elastic bandage to apply consistent pressure and help prevent additional swelling.
 Active compression that creates a pumping action may provide additional benefits by helping your body remove excess fluid in the injured area and increasing the flow of freshly oxygenated blood, which is needed for tissue repair and healing.5

 Therapeutic massage helps loosen tight muscles and increase blood flow to help heal damaged tissues.
 Applying pressure to the injured muscle tissue also helps remove excess fluid and cellular waste products.6 A 2012 study found that massage immediately following an injury may even speed strained muscle healing.7 If the area is too sensitive for massage, wait about a week and ask your doctor.
 Then begin massaging the injury and surrounding muscles to help with pain and improve range of motion.